Tzigane: Music

 Tzigane is a late entry into the gypsy-themed violin virtuoso concert piece; the most prominent prior works being Sarasate's Zigeunerweisen from 1878 and Vittorio Monti's Czárdás.
 Ravel's audience would also have been familiar with a style hongrois that had suffused light music and the Parisian café scene.

-The composition is in one movement, with an approximate duration of ten minutes, scored for strings and harp, double woodwinds, two horns in F, one trumpet in C, celesta, triangle, timbre, and cymbal.
+The composition is in one movement, with an approximate duration of ten minutes, scored for strings and harp, double woodwinds, two horns in F, one trumpet in C, celesta, triangle, timbre (snare drum), and cymbal.
 The opening is marked 'Lento, quasi cadenza' and is for solo violin, playing on the G string for the first 28 bars; Jankélévitch describes the preamble (Lassan) as "superior exercises – runs, staccato notes, trills and mordents".
 Then follow a succession of "gipsy improvisations – the Friska, then the Czardas", at the end of which "the rhapsody becomes impatient and runs feverishly through all kinds of successive tonalities without retaining any of them".

 Rhythmical, structural, and melodic elements in common with Liszt's Hungarian Rhapsodies have been identified.
 Liszt's attempts to mimic the cimbalom may have inspired Ravel to create a version of the score that included the use of the luthéal, a new piano attachment (first patented in 1919) with several tone-colour registrations which could be engaged by pulling stops above the keyboard.
 One of these registrations had a cimbalom-like sound, which fitted well with the verbunkos style of the composition.
 The original score of Tzigane included instructions for these register-changes during execution.
 The luthéal, however, did not achieve permanence.
 By the end of the 20th century the first print of the accompaniment with luthéal was still available at the publishers, but by that time the attachment had long since disappeared from use.